What Lights Should I Buy?

 Most people first consider their budget and plan their purchase based on the wad of cash that they have to spend.
 This is all well and good, but often can result in buyers remorse – whether because you bought too expensive of a light, too cheap of a light, or just the wrong light, even if it fit your budget!

-Instead, I want you to first look at convenience, durability, and ease of use.
+Instead, I want you to first look at features, convenience, durability, and ease of use.

 Convenience

 How easy is the light to set up and tear down?
-Does it use 5 pin DMX or 3 pin, and how does that compare to the rest of your lights?
 How much does the light weigh, and is it suitable to be set up by one person, or will you need a helper?
+Can you use power jumper cables between the fixtures and possibly with other fixtures you already own?

 Durability